18F/dol-whd-14c/DeliveryProcess.md

 #### Awaiting Acceptance
 - A team-local proxy for the people the story affects (typically the Product Owner, or members the PO designates, including development team members) has reviewed and approved the work as meeting acceptance criteria
-- If the work is suitable to demo at our biweekly sprint review, prepare to demonstrate it. deally, including a link to the live work or a screenshot (especially for visual work).
+- If the work is suitable to demo at our biweekly sprint review, prepare to demonstrate it.
+Ideally, including a link to the live work or a screenshot (especially for visual work).

 #### Done
 - Typically, the work is deployed according to our deployment protocol and is visible to users and able to be annoucned at any time.